 What counts as a “confirmed case”?- a numbers game

-According to the South China Morning Post who had sight of classified Chinese data, over 43,000 people had tested positive for Coronavirus by end of February 2020 but were asymptomatic i.e. showed no symptoms.
+According to the South China Morning Post who had sight of classified Chinese data, over 43,000 people had tested positive by end of February 2020 but were asymptomatic i.e. showed no symptoms.
 These people were quarantined but were not included in the official tally of confirmed cases.

 Currently there is no global consensus on how “confirmed cases” are tallied.
 The WHO classifies anyone who tests positive as a “confirmed case”-irrespective of whether they show symptoms or not.
 This is the method followed by South Korea and Hong Kong.
 From 1st April 2020 onwards, China will also be including asymptomatic carriers when counting the number of confirmed cases.

 On 24th March 2020, 2 days after the meeting of the IOC, a joint decision was made by Japanese Prime Minster Shinzo Abe and the International Olympic Committee’s (IOC) President Thomas Bach to postpone the Tokyo Olympics until 2021.

 The IOC’s Executive Board reconvened on 30th March 2020 and announced the new dates for the Tokyo Olympics and Paralympics.
 The Olympics will run from 23rd July 2021 to 8th August 2021, whilst the Paralympics will take place from 24th August 2021 to 5th September 2021.
 The Olympics will however still be called “Tokyo 2020” despite being postponed to 2021.

 World Health Organisation (WHO) Declares COVID-19 a Pandemic